Tuesday, June 11, 2013

 Another grounder to my left.
 I reacted, but I was too late.
 My first baseman ranged into the hole to make the play.

 The throw was wide.
-I stretched out toward first base and reached out with my bare hand.
-My hamstring exploded and I snatched the throw from the air.
+I stretched and reached out with my bare hand.
+My hamstring exploded as I snatched the throw from the air.
 My foot, then the runner’s, hit the base and I fell, holding the ball tight in my fist.

 That afternoon I sat on my front porch with my father, drinking beer, a bag of ice under my thigh, talking about the game.
 He told me he was not surprised I had stayed in and that we had won, that I still played the game the way I always had, hard, just like he had taught me.